turingschool/try-turing/frontend-online/extensions/index.md

 <div class="try-it-new">
   <h2>Try It: Integrating the API</h2>
   <p>Go back to your Puppy Fact Generator.
-Right now, we've <em>hard-coded</em> a compliment.
+Right now, we've <em>hard-coded</em> a fact.
 Where can you integrate the call to the dog fact API so that you can get back a random fact and show that to the user?</p>

   <div class="help-container">
     <button class="help-click">🤚Help Me!</button>